 - Engaged faculty.

 Our faculty have won numerous awards in both teaching and research.
-Award-winning teachers such as LAS Outstanding Teacher Ben Crosby teach classes regularly and interact closely with graduate students in the classroom and on thesis committees.
+Award-winning teachers teach classes regularly and interact closely with graduate students in the classroom and on thesis committees.
 Faculty members such as David Russell and Charlie Kostelnick have won national awards for outstanding research.
 RPC faculty even founded and continue to edit one of the major academic journals in the field: The Journal of Business and Technical Communication.

 You can shape your interest in communication into a career that’s right for you.
 Want to be a technical writer for the computer industry?
 Want to teach business and technical communication at the community college level?
 Want to be an editor for a corporate newsletter?
 Want to go beyond the MA (half of our MA graduates have gone on to study for their doctorates)?
 Want to participate in a workplace internship to help you decide which direction to take as well as prepare your portfolio for a successful job search?